Biomarkers ccK18 and K18 in hepatotoxicity

 For assessing the safety of a new drug candidate, it is of similarly high importance that novel mechanism-based biomarkers such, as ccK18 and K18, show no increases with treatments that are known not to cause liver damages.
 Harrill et al. investigated heparin, an anticoagulant drug known to be liver safe while leading to significant increases of AST and ALT.
 Research subjects receiving heparin had asymptomatic elevations in serum ALT and AST in more than 90 percent of subjects.
 While levels of K18 (M65) also increased with treatment, ccK18 (M30) concentrations remained unchanged, suggesting that heparins may cause mild hepatocyte necrosis, but not apoptosis.
 This study clearly shows that ccK18 and K18 hold potential as mechanism-based biomarkers for DILI.

 More recently, this theory was put into practice when Longo et. al (2017) studied whether use of new biomarkers and mathematical modeling could improve liver safety risk assessment.
 Cimaglermin alfa was being studied for heart failure in a phase I clinical trial but met the stopping criteria outlined by the FDA for potential hepatotoxicity.
 With use of caspase-cleaved ccK18 and K18 biomarkers, along with additional biomarker measurement and subsequent mathematical modeling, Longo et. al was able to determine the loss of hepatocytes may not have indicated serious liver injury.
 Use of mechanistic biomarkers together with mathematical modeling can improve interpretation of potential hepatotoxicity in clinical trials.

 Highly abundant in liver tissue

-Minimal day-to-day fluctuations in control samples
+Minimal day-to-day fluctuations in healthy subjects

 Remarkably stable in serum/plasma after sampling